 ~Brush your skin!
 Yes! create your own inexpensive spa at home.
 Skin brushing will enhance circulation and stimulate a healthy immune system.
 You will only need a loofah and enjoy these revitalizing and simple skin-dry-brushing tips.

 ~ Enjoy some outdoors life!
 Early morning and late afternoon Sun can be quite enjoyable!
-Swimming, cycling, walking are excellent ways to get our summer CHI healthy and moving!
+Swimming, cycling, walking are simple but powerful ways to get our summer CHI healthy and moving!
 Remember to take electrolytes with you since dehydration is one of the main causes for ER visits!

-I find sitting and walking meditation to be very helpful tools to focus my awareness towards those things that nourish my Heart versus those that deplete my energy.
-Kindness, gentleness and the exquisite power of the shinny Sun will assist us in transforming that which causes our hearts to overreact into fertile soil for the fruit of our own destiny to ripen to its fullest potential!
+~ Meditation: I find sitting and walking meditation to be very helpful tools to focus my awareness towards those things that nourish my Heart versus those that deplete my energy.

 The Best of Tips: follow your intuition.
 Our ancestors will speak through our genes and will let us know what is the most appropriate way to live a joyful and healthy Summer!!!